 The Puerto Princesa Subterranean River tour

-To get to the subterranean river you take a Bangka and head across the water to the rivers location.
+To get to the subterranean river you take a Bangka and head across the water to the location of the river.
 The journey is great as you get to admire the beautiful limestone escarpments that make up the coastline.

 Lizards were not the only wildlife in the area, there were lots of macaques by the entrance to the river itself.
 There are signs all around the island telling you not to feed the macaques, after a few minutes it becomes apparent why.
 The macaques are very cheeky and have become dependent on food from tourists.